 - It takes roughly 90 minutes to go through the sixth floor with the included audio tour.

-- Admission to the museum (including the audio guide) is $16 for adults, $13 for kids (6-18) and free for five and under (it’s $4 if they want the audio guide).
+- Admission to the museum (including the audio guide) is $27 for adults, $23 for kids (6-18), and free for five and under.
+You can save $3 per person by ordering tickets online in advance.

 - Even though the exhibits are somewhat graphic, it’s about an assassination, after all, we found it to be a great place to go in Dallas with kids.

-- Check out CityPASS to save 40% on the 4 best attractions in Dallas, including the Sixth Floor Museum and the George W Bush Presidential Library.
+- Check out CityPASS to save 40% on admission to the 4 best attractions in Dallas, including the Sixth Floor Museum and the George W. Bush Presidential Library.

 Have you been to Dallas before??
 Do you like checking out historical places when you’re traveling??